tim-klug/Coding-Dojo/Katas/BankAccount/README.md

 ## Getting Started

-The idea is to make this dojo in TDD and remote.
+The idea is to make this Dojo in TDD and remote.
 So everybody is working on their own machine and environment.
 To give some guidance, all projects are already added.
 For testing we will use NUnit with FluentAssertions.
 All necessary packages are already added to the project. run a `dotnet restore` and start coding.
 Other frameworks are optional and can be used or just try out.

 Optional packages are: